Religion and World Views

 Implementation

-Our Religion and World Views curriculum is taught each half term separated into six themes across the year.
-Each theme focuses on a religion with a concept or question to activate children’s deeper thinking.
-A knowledge organiser with key information to guide pupils, teachers and parents is written for each theme.
-They are sent home at the beginning of theme so that parents can support children with their learning.
+Our Religious Education (R.E.) curriculum is separated into six themes across the year; each theme focuses on a religion with a concept or question to activate children’s deeper thinking.
+A knowledge organiser with key information and vocabulary to guide pupils, teachers and parents is written for each theme.

-We use the Cambridgeshire Locally Agreed Syllabus as a starting point.
-The RE curriculum is separated into two areas.
-Pupils are taught to learn about religions and beliefs and they are taught from religions and beliefs linking this to their own lives.
-This allows the pupils to make connections, deepen their knowledge and understanding and become more understanding and tolerant of others.
+The Cambridgeshire Scheme and National Curriculum inform King’s Hedges RE curriculum which is separated into two areas.
+Pupils are taught to learn about religions and beliefs and they are taught from religions and beliefs, linking this to their own lives.
+Pupils are able to make connections, deepen their substantive and disciplinary knowledge and become more tolerant of others.

-We explicitly teach the beliefs and practices of the following religions – Christianity, Islam, Buddhism, Hinduism, Sikhism, Humanism and Judaism (AT1 - ABOUT).
-We teach the children to make links, compare and how to articulate this to others (AT2 - FROM).
+We explicitly teach the beliefs and practices of the following religions: Christianity, Islam, Buddhism, Hinduism, Sikhism and Judaism (AT1 - ABOUT).
+This is repeated and built upon throughout the school to progress and retrieve knowledge, interleaving their learning.
+We teach the children to critically analyse and articulate this to others, through our oracy projects (AT2 - FROM).

 Christianity is taught in every year because the majority of our families who have identified a religion, classify as being of Christian faith.
-We have a high number of pupils with different faiths, from different backgrounds and with different experiences and opportunities.
-We also have a number of families who have lived in the area for many generations who have no faith.
-Therefore, we teach 6 core faiths to ensure all families are included and valued and pupils have a broad knowledge.
+We have a high number of pupils with different faiths, from different backgrounds and with different experiences and opportunities as well as families who do not identify as having a faith.
+Therefore, we teach 6 core faiths to ensure all families are included and valued and pupils have a wider understanding to promote acceptance of all beliefs now and in the future.

-AT2 skills are taught through Philosophy for Children questions.
+AT2 (FROM) skills are taught through Philosophy for Children questions.
 These support pupils to explore concepts and are a starting point for pupil discussion.
-They also allow pupils to practise vocabulary they have learnt.
-Across all lessons, progressive vocabulary is taught and modelled by the teacher.
+They also allow pupils to practise vocabulary they have learnt, which is taught and modelled by the teacher.
+Additionally, children’s engagement is sparked through big bangs to introduce new themes.

 Impact